PayPal: send and receive invoice payments

 Adding a PayPal link to your invoices in FreeAgent

 In order to accept PayPal payments for your invoices you first need to add a PayPal account in FreeAgent.
 Once you’ve done that, follow these additional steps:

 When you create an invoice you'll see the option to accept online payments using PayPal.

 When adding the invoice details select 'Online payment options - PayPal' and then create the rest of your invoice as normal.

-2. Embed a payment link in your invoice
+2. Embedding a payment link in your invoice

 When preparing to email your invoice include an [online_payment_link] tag in the body of the email.